nanokina/ebyroid/README.md

 #### response body

 Complete data for a `.wav` file.\
-Any modern browser should support either to play or to dowload it.
+Any modern browser should support either to play or to download it.

 ## FAQ